 Showering outside or finding a shower while on a trip is not always an option, so we came up with an indoor shower idea for our Sprinter van.
 It is portable, collapsible, and rather inexpensive to build.

 First, we started with the shower pan.
 It needed to take up little space when stored, but be big enough to catch the water when showering.
 We used a Kopeks Outdoor Swimming Pool Bathing Tub, sourced from Amazon.
 We bought the medium size, which is 32″x8″.

 The drain that comes with the pool is located on the side, about an inch from the bottom.
-That wasn’t going to work for us so we bought a 1½” threaded bathtub drain and installed it in the bottom of the pan.
+That wasn’t going to work for us so we bought a 1½” threaded bathtub drain and installed it at the bottom of the pan.
 This was very simple to do with a couple careful slits with a sharp razor knife and then screwing the drain fitting on to the pool bottom using the seal that came with the drain kit.
 After the drain was installed we attached a 90 degree, 1½” barbed elbow and a section of braided, clear hose sourced from a local hardware store.
 We reduced the hose to 1″ with a reducer/coupler since a 1½” bulkhead drain would not fit where we would be installing it (the next step).

 We located a spot in the side of the slider step area that would accept a double threaded bulkhead fitting.
 This is where the water will drain to the outside of the van.
 I found a nice flat spot that was out of the way and drilled a hole using a hole saw.
 I figured this spot was great because if I ever needed to patch it back up, it would be very simple to access, weld in a plate, and cover it with trim or vinyl matting.

 After the drain port hole was cut, I primed the edges with Rustoleum oil-based paint to prevent rust.